acoppes/acoppes/site/index.markdown

 * Test driven development
 * Pair programming (in game dev, I prefer the name Pair working in something, could be a programmer or an artist or whatever)

-This website is a Work in Progress, I hope to continue adding information and improving it.
-  * One idea is to have a page dedicated to share specific problem solving I did for the projects I worked on, for example: _for Iron Marines Invasion we improved the import asset workflow by creating a tool inside Unity to automatically detect what to re import and how_.

 <a rel="me" href="https://mastodon.gamedev.place/@arielsan"></a>